amineAUPEC/bookmarklet-zawataki-confluence/README.md

             1. **Expand each block of macros** :
 # minified version using [chriszarate bookmarkleter](https://chriszarate.github.io/bookmarkleter/)

+> [!TIP]
 > Open this readme in a markdown / text editor such as vscode
 > Just drag and drop the link into your favorite bars or sub-folders
 > display the favorite bar with <kbd> CTRL+B </kbd>

 add-button-to-copy-code-macro-of-confluence.js